 Sunflower seed may be the hamburger of the bird world, but don’t you sometimes get bored scooping the same old seed out of those 50-pound bags?
 We’ll never know if the birds get bored, too.
 But just in case they are yawning at your feeder offerings, I’ve got a few suggestions to help you break out of the old feeder routine.
-These 10 suggestions include some bird feeder offerings you may have heard of before, and a few you probably haven’t.
+These 10 suggestions of weird things to feed birds include some bird feeder offerings you may have heard of before, and a few you probably haven’t.

 It’s time for a caveat.
 Not all of these suggestions will work in your backyard.
 After all, everyone’s climate and feeder clientele are different.
 So think for yourself—these are just suggestions—do what makes you (and your birds) happy.